How Should You Use MBA Rankings?

 “Rankings are all very complex algorithms that assign weightings based upon different things– quality of faculty, ROI, average salary upon graduation, % of graduates with employment, etc. “Rank” versus “value” is a subjective view.
 A ‘top’ school is different to every person.
 Yale was top 30 when I went to school, but is top 10 now.
 Ross was a Top 5 for many years and now it hasn’t made the Top 10.”

-Rankings will come and go.
-We advise our clients to pick MBA programs based on what will add value to their career and life.
+We advise our clients to pick MBA programs based on what will add value to their careers and life.
 We encourage our clients to research each MBA program to derive a strong belief in why that brand is meaningful to them.
 Prospective students would do well to focus more on each program’s culture, size, or the strength of its alumni network.

 If you’re thinking about business school, you should decide the factors that will play a role in where you apply.
 Consider cost, location, program specialties, faculty’s areas of expertise, and so on.
 Keep these factors in mind as you research specific programs.
 This will help you home in on the ones that fit you best.